-Satoshi Fujiwara, born in Kobe, Japan in 1984, is a photographer and contemporary artist based in Berlin, Germany.
+Satoshi Fujiwara, born in Kobe in 1984, is a photographer and artist based in Berlin.
 He initiates a pressing and critical action on the gazer, through the focal length set from portrayed subjects and the heterogeneous definition of his photographs, diverting from the standards of photo-journalism and an exclusively documentary dimension, thus producing a new emerging lexicon.